 From July 19 through Aug.
 8, novice sculptors are encouraged to comment with a photo of their butter cow on ADA Mideast’s Facebook page or share their image with #BuildYourButterCow and tag ADA Mideast’s Twitter or Instagram.
 The winning DIY sculpture will be announced Aug.
 9, and one lucky sculptor will win a YETI cooler to keep their butter masterpiece chilled.

-Paul Brooke, who has served as the butter cow display’s lead sculptor for 20 years, offers step-by-step video instruction to help butter cow enthusiasts sculpt their own mini cow.
-To get started, participants will need a pair of latex gloves, a 12” X 6” wooden board and at least two pounds of butter — this is quite a difference from the more than 2,000 pounds of butter normally used to create the annual butter display!
+Paul Brooke, who has served as the butter cow display’s lead sculptor for more than 20 years, offers step-by-step video instruction to help butter cow enthusiasts sculpt their own mini cow.
+To get started, participants will need a pair of latex gloves, a 12” X 6” wooden board and at least two pounds of butter — quite a difference from the more than 2,000 pounds of butter normally used to create the annual butter display!
 You may also want to use some armature wire (.125 in. and .062 in.) and crafting tools to help you sculpt a truly authentic-looking butter cow.

 The butter displays are brought to life each year by a technical sculpting team, all from Ohio, who spend more than 400 hours carefully chiseling every small detail in a 46-degree cooler.
 The displays have evolved along with the tradition, with sculptors creating increasingly elaborate designs to live alongside the butter cow and calf in the cooler.
-Sculptors have built intricate supports and integrated features, like tinted butter and colorful lights, in recent years, gaining national recognition and attention from media outlets across the country.
+Sculptors have built intricate supports and integrated features like tinted butter and colorful lights in recent years, gaining national recognition and attention from media outlets across the country.

 The butter display and the Dairy Products Building are made possible each year by ADA Mideast, Ohio’s dairy farmer-funded marketing and promotion program.
 For more information, visit www.Drink-Milk.com.